Capturing the spirit of the West Coast

 page banner

-As the UK marks the 200th anniversary of its railway, Avanti West Coast is recognising the important role it plays in connecting people and places with a unique competition – the Together We Roll Photography Competition - designed to celebrate local communities across its route captured through photography.
+As part of the UK marking the 200th anniversary of the railway in 2025, Avanti West Coast recognised the important role it plays in connecting people and places with a unique competition – the Together We Roll Photography Competition.
+This contest was designed to celebrate local communities across its route captured through photography.

-Whether it’s cultural heritage, personal interactions, or celebrations, we want to showcase the local people and places during this special year for the railway.
+Whether it’s cultural heritage, personal interactions, or celebrations, we wanted to showcase the local people and places in what was a special year for the railway.

 Aerial shot of a train crossing over a bridge with spark border

-The Together We Roll Photography Competition is open to professional, emerging and amateur photographers and offers the opportunity for successful entrants to have their work shown as part of a presentation during a private event hosted by Avanti West Coast at The National Gallery in London, as well as part of an exhibition at stations on the West Coast Main Line for tens of thousands of people making rail journeys to see.
+The Together We Roll Photography Competition opened to professional, emerging and amateur photographers and offered the opportunity for successful entrants to have their work shown as part of a presentation during a private event hosted by Avanti West Coast at The National Gallery in London, as well as part of an exhibition at stations on the West Coast Main Line for tens of thousands of people making rail journeys to see.

 The winners of each category will also have their image published in Modern Railways Magazine and receive a pair of First Class tickets, as well as have their work displayed at stations on the West Coast Main Line.